D-E-F-E-A-T/bind_and_this/README.md

 const boundfunctionname = functionname.bind(object)
 ```

-Whereever boundfunctioname is called, the this will always be the object set by the bind.
+Whereever `boundfunctioname` is called, the `this` object will always be the object set by the bind.